-- The reasons for their arrest;
+- the reasons for their arrest

-- Their right to legal representation; and
+- their right to legal representation

-- Their right to notify a representative of their government that they have been arrested.
+- their right to notify a representative of their government that they have been arrested

 CBSA officers can detain a foreign national or permanent resident at a port of entry if:

-- There are reasons to believe that the person is inadmissible on grounds of security, violating human or international rights, serious criminality, criminality or organized criminality.
+- there are reasons to believe that the person is inadmissible on grounds of security, violating human or international rights, serious criminality, criminality or organized criminality

 Reasons for continuing detention may be found in the Immigration and Refugee Protection Regulations.
-If the officer believes that better alternatives to detention exist, the officer may instead exercise their authority to offer release on conditions.

 Find out more about detentions.